Anugrg/Anugrg/README.md

 ## About Me
 I'm Anubinda Gurung, a professional software developer with solid experience in creating web applications by working on the whole stack.
 I have a burgeoning interest in ML and AI and currently working to upskill in that domain.
 I possess research experience in ML and AI applications from my part time stint as a research assistant.

-- 🔭 I’m currently building a LLM powere web application.
+- 🔭 I’m currently building a LLM powered web application.
 - 🌱 I’m currently learning ReactJS, nodeJS, fastAPI, langchain, pytorch and many more.
 - 👯 I’m looking to collaborate on ML and AI projects to upskill and also make something useful.